Team-Legaci/legaci-smart-contracts/README.md

 Interacting with the Smart Contract is done in scripts (similar to GraphQL queries) and transactions (similar to Graphql mutations).
 Navigate to `/scripts` and `/transactions` to view this code.

 ### Testing
+Be sure to have run `yarn` to install all required dependencies.

 Testing our flow blockchain code can be done with two commands.
 Start the Flow blockchain emulator with: